ExFed/nosr/README.md

 tree structure that you, the programmer, get to interpret all on your own.
 Don't expect any special formatting out of **nosr** except a tree.

 But wait!
 There's more!
-The "parsing" bits are actually encoded into the API!
+The "parsing" bits are actually built into the API!
 Sometimes you really absolutely need a 64-bit unsigned integer instead of a goofy 53-bit signed integer (apparently some JSON parsers just use `double` to represent numbers ... yikes).
 Or maybe you need a rational, because `1/3` is